phalcon-orphanage/docs/en/reference/tutorial-invo-3.rst

         )
     );

-Note that ProductTypes::find() contains the data necessary to fill the SELECT tag using Phalcon\\Tag::select.
+Note that ProductTypes::find() contains the data necessary to fill the SELECT tag using :code:`Phalcon\\Tag::select`.
 Once the form is passed to the view, it can be rendered and presented to the user:

 .. code-block:: html+jinja